What to wear cross country skiing: dress for the ultimate winter workout

 Leave your bulky ski gloves at home and go for thin liner gloves like trail running gloves that wick sweat away from your hands and allow you to grip your poles properly and remove layers without having to take them off.

-Needless to say, you’ll need something to carry your water and perhaps outer layers, but a backpack will hinder your movement, so invest in a cross country ski belt which you wear around your waist to carry your gear.
+Needless to say, you’ll need something to carry your water and perhaps outer layers, but a backpack will hinder your movement on speedier missions, so invest in a cross country ski belt which you wear around your waist to carry your gear.

 Julia Clarke